Louislam09/lunaria/docs/README.md

 # GitHub Pages Setup Instructions

-This folder contains the Privacy Policy page for Lunaria that will be published on GitHub Pages.
+This folder contains the Privacy Policy and Delete Account pages for Lunaria that will be published on GitHub Pages.

 ## How to Enable GitHub Pages